TikTok: Viral trends

-In June 2020, TikTok users and K-pop fans "claimed to have registered potentially hundreds of thousands of tickets" for President Trump's campaign rally in Tulsa, Oklahoma through communication on TikTok, contributing to "rows of empty seats" at the event.
+In June 2020, TikTok users and K-pop fans "claimed to have registered potentially hundreds of thousands of tickets" for Donald Trump's campaign rally in Tulsa, Oklahoma through communication on TikTok, contributing to "rows of empty seats" at the event.
 Later, in October 2020, an organization called TikTok for Biden was created to support then-presidential candidate Joe Biden.
 After the election, the organization was renamed to Gen-Z for Change.

 On 10 August 2020, Emily Jacobssen wrote and sang "Ode to Remy", a song praising the protagonist from Pixar's 2007 computer-animated film Ratatouille.
 The song rose to popularity when musician Daniel Mertzlufft composed a backing track to the song.
 In response, began creating a "crowdsourced" project called Ratatouille the Musical.
 Since Mertzlufft's video, many new elements including costume design, additional songs, and a playbill have been created.
 On 1 January 2021, a full one-hour virtual presentation of Ratatouille the Musical premiered on TodayTix.
 It starred Titus Burgess as Remy, Wayne Brady as Django, Adam Lambert as Emile, Kevin Chamberlin as Gusteau, Andrew Barth Feldman as Linguini, Ashley Park as Colette, Priscilla Lopez as Mabel, Mary Testa as Skinner, and André De Shields as Ego.

 A viral TikTok trend known as "devious licks" involves students vandalizing or stealing school property and posting videos of the action on the platform.
 The trend has led to increasing school vandalism and subsequent measures taken by some schools to prevent damage.
 Some students have been arrested for participating in the trend.
 TikTok has taken measures to remove and prevent access to content displaying the trend.
 Another TikTok trend known as the Kia Challenge involves users stealing certain models of Kia and Hyundai cars manufactured without immobilizers, which was a standard feature at the time, between 2010 and 2021.
 As of February 2023, it had resulted in at least 14 crashes and eight deaths according to the National Highway Traffic Safety Administration.
 In May, Kia and Hyundai settled a $200-million class-action lawsuit by agreeing to provide software updates to affected vehicles and over 26,000 steering wheel locks.
 In 2023, a trend emerged where streamers acted as if they were video-game characters following prompts from their viewers.

 On Douyin, the Chinese version of TikTok, some celebrities who had garnered large followings as of August 2019 include Dilraba Dilmurat, Angelababy, Luo Zhixiang, Ouyang Nana, and Pan Changjiang.
 In the 2022 FIFA World Cup, a Qatari teenage royal became an Internet celebrity after his angry expressions were recorded in Qatar's opening match loss to Ecuador; he amassed more than 15 million followers in less than a week after creating a Douyin account.